AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  - **Understood** - The message will pop up every time you open the project
  - **Don't Remind Me** - This will not show up again, unless you change the SDK that is being used.
 It will be reset every time you change SDKs.

-That doesn't mean it won't still build, but if you try to play or package may fail:
+That doesn't mean it won't still build, but if you try to play or package it, it may fail:

 ![](assets/air-failed.png)